Twenty Nine : Where?

 One was Zanthos.

 The other happened to be the dark voice of the male who had spoken while they all jerked off over my paralyzed body.
-I have memorized that voice to heart and I am assured that I would be able to recognize it if I hear it again.
-If I manage to see Eros, I am sure that he would be able to scent the rest of those men, who had done such a disgusting deed, and possibly help me exact revenge.
+I have that voice memorized to heart.
+And I am assured that I would be able to recognize it if I hear it again.
+If I manage to see Eros, I think he would be able to scent the rest of those men and possibly help me exact revenge.

 Because, not only have they dug a grave for themselves, they were going to willingly climb in it after Eros is done with them.